anywhichway/nano-memoize/README.md

   // number of milliseconds to cache a result, set to `Infinity` to never create timers or expire
   maxAge: number,
   // the serializer/key generator to use for single argument functions (optional, not recommended)
+  // must be able to serialize objects and functions, by default a WeakMap is used internally without serializing
   serializer: function,
   // the equals function to use for multi-argument functions (optional, try to avoid) e.g. deepEquals for objects
   equals: function,